wilhelm-murdoch/go-collection/README.md

 * `func (c *Collection[T]) Each(f func(int, T) bool) *Collection[T]` [#](collection.go#L293)
 * `collection.go:293:301` [#](collection.go#L293-L301)

-Each iterates through the specified list of items executes the specifiedcallback on each item.
-This method returns the current instance ofcollection. ( Chainable )
+Each iterates through the specified list of items executes the specified callback on each item.
+This method returns the current instance of collection. ( Chainable )

 ```go
 package main